 Here is where Breakneck Ridge is located:

-Other things to know before you start the hike:
+9 other things to know before you start the hike up Breakneck Ridge:

 In our case, we did the 2 hour “short loop” trail (the sign on the left).